emberjs/ember-test-helpers/API.md

 Returns **ITestMetadata** the test metadata for the provided context

+## rerender

+Returns a promise which will resolve when rendering has completed.
+In this context, rendering is completed when all auto-tracked state that is consumed in the template (including any tracked state in models, services, etc.  that are then used in a template) has been updated in the DOM.

+For example, in a test you might want to update some tracked state and then run some assertions after rendering has completed.
+You *could* use `await settled()` in that location, but in some contexts you don't want to wait for full settledness (which includes test waiters, pending AJAX/fetch, run loops, etc) but instead only want to know when that updated value has been rendered in the DOM. **THAT** is what `await rerender()` is *perfect* for.

+Returns **[Promise][66]\<void>** a promise which fulfills when rendering has completed

 ## getDeprecations

 Returns deprecations which have occured so far for a the current test context